 In pharmacokinetic studies, the safety profile of ARISTADA INITIO® (aripiprazole lauroxil) was generally consistent with that observed for ARISTADA5

 A phase 1 study evaluating the safety, tolerability, and pharmacokinetics of the two initiation regimens was conducted (N = 161).
-In this study, patients received 21 days of oral aripiprazole (15 mg daily dose) in conjunction with one ARISTADA injection (n = 81) or ARISTADA INITIO plus a single dose of 30 mg oral aripiprazole and one ARISTADA dose (n = 80).
-Patients were randomized 1:1:1:1 to receive an ARISTADA dose of either 441 mg or 882 mg2
+In this study, patients received 21 days of oral aripiprazole (15 mg daily dose) and one ARISTADA dose (n = 81) or one injection of ARISTADA INITIO plus a single dose of 30 mg oral aripiprazole and one ARISTADA dose (n = 80).
+Patients were randomized 1:1:1:1 to receive an ARISTADA dose of either 441 mg or 882 mg6

-There were 2 cases of akathisia in the 21-day oral aripiprazole arm
+There were 2 cases of akathisia in the 21-day oral aripiprazole arms (2 mild cases)

 There were 4 cases of akathisia in the ARISTADA INITIO arm (3 mild cases, 1 moderate case)